 Some of the questions may be about your interaction with a customer.
 It may be helpful to think in advance about how you as a RAMA would interact with a customer if you were working in a different sort of business from where you currently work.
 For instance, you might be planning to work as a RAMA in an online environment, but your qualification will allow you to work as a RAMA anywhere, so we need to be comfortable that you understand the freedoms and restrictions of the RAMA role in a range of retail systems.

 The AMTRA Assessor may ask you to look things up in the Compendium to demonstrate familiarity with use of the book – for instance, can you check whether a particular product is suitable for use in pregnant cats or look up the milk withdrawal period of a particular product?
 However, unless you are invited to use the Compendium by the assessor, you should not refer to it: you should already have a good understanding of the SQP Code of Practice and VMD guidance, and not need to refer to that part of the book.

 |Although this is an oral exam, you may be expected to read and interpret items presented to you on the screen, or read the Compendium, and should bring reading glasses if needed, in addition to any hearing aid normally used.

 |Have a look on the AMTRA website – there is a short video giving a bit more information about the viva with some feedback from RAMAs on their experiences; although vivas have moved online since the video was made, the experience should be similar.

 Students tell us that they have positive experiences of the viva.
-They especially appreciate the friendly approach of the examiner and being set at their ease in the viva exam.
+They especially appreciate the friendly approach of the Assessor and being set at their ease in the viva exam.
 Some people tell us that they were nervous or anxious beforehand but found it much easier than they had expected.